elastic/elastic-agent/deploy/kubernetes/README.md

 ## Kustomize Templates

-Additional to the above manifests, the list below includes the official [kustomize](https://github.com/kubernetes-sigs/kustomize) templates to run them in kubernetes:
+In addition to the above manifests, the list below includes the official [kustomize](https://github.com/kubernetes-sigs/kustomize) templates to run them in kubernetes:

 Agent Scenario | Description
 ---- | ----